 A switch has many output queues on each of its port.
 This series of switches has 8 priority queues.
-The output queues can adopt the following four schedule modes:
+The output queues can adopt the following three schedule modes:

-- SP (Sheer Priority): In this algorithm, only when the high-priority queue is null can the packets in the low-priority queue be forwarded, and if there are packets in the high-priority queue these packets will be unconditionally forwarded. - WRR (Weighted Round Robin) is an algorithm that brings each priority queue a certain bandwidth and provides service to each priority queue according to the order from high priority to low priority. - WFQ (Weighted Fair Queuing) is an algorithm that brings each priority queue a certain bandwidth according to the priority of the flow. - The First-Come-First-Served queue algorithm, which is shortened as FCFS, provides service to those packets according to their sequence of arriving at a switch, and the packet that first arrives at the switch will be served first.
+- SP (Sheer Priority): In this algorithm, only when the high-priority queue is null can the packets in the low-priority queue be forwarded, and if there are packets in the high-priority queue these packets will be unconditionally forwarded. - In this mode, the bandwidth of each queue is distributed with a certain weight and then bandwidth distribution is conducted according to the weight of each queue.
+The bandwidth in this mode takes byte as its unit. - The First-Come-First-Served queue algorithm, which is shortened as FCFS, provides service to those packets according to their sequence of arriving at a switch, and the packet that first arrives at the switch will be served first.

-Enter the following EXEC configuration mode and set the schedule policy of CoSpriority queue.
+Enter the following configuration mode and set the schedule policy of CoS priority queue.

 Command Purpose

 config Enters the global configuration mode.

 [no] scheduler policy { sp wrr wfq fcfs } Sets the schedule policy of the CoS priority queue.

 sp means to use the SP schedule policy.

-wrr means to use the WRR schedule policy.
+Wrr means to use the WRR schedule policy.

-wfq means to use the WFQ schedule policy.
+Fcfs to use the FCFS schedule policy.

-fcfs means to use the FCFS schedule policy.
+drr means to use the DRR schedule policy.

 exit Goes back to the EXEC mode.

 write Saves the settings.